rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

    nrx -c conf/<Topology_Name>.conf
    ```

-This command uses the `.conf` configuration file to export the specified topology.
+This command utilizes the `.conf` configuration file to export the specified topology.

 2 **Export from a NetBox API URL**: